kfischer-okarin/mcp-compose/docs/adr/0003-use-json-schema-draft-7.md

 Having chosen JSON Schema for config file validation, there still remains the question of which version to use.

+- VS Code has good support for Draft 7
+- The `json_schemer` gem supports Draft 7
+- I don't really think I'll need any of the more recent features.

 ## Decision

-I will use JSON Schema Draft 7 since that's best supported in VS Code and I don't really think I'll need any of the more recent features.
+I will use **JSON Schema Draft 7**.

 ## Consequences

-- 👍🏻 Best supported in VS Code.
+- 👍🏻 Easy to get editor integration
 - 👎🏻 Recent features of JSON Schema are not available.